arximboldi/immer/doc/persist.rst

 A few important details to note:

 - For maps, the transforming function accepts a pair of key and value, ``std::pair<std::string, int>``.
-- The transforming function must also support being called with an argument of type ``immer::persist::target_container_type_request``, we achieve it here by using ``hana::overload`` to tie 2 lambdas into one callable value.
+- The transforming function must also be able to handle an argument of type ``immer::persist::target_container_type_request``.
+This is achieved by using ``hana::overload`` to combine 2 lambdas into one callable value.
 When called with that argument, it should return an empty container of the type we're transforming to.
-It has to be explicit like this since there is no good way to automatically determine the hash algorithm for the new container.
-Even though in this case the type of the key doesn't change (and so the hash stays the same), in other scenarios it might.
+This explicit approach is necessary because there is no reliable way to automatically determine the hash algorithm for the new container.
+Even though in this case the type of the key doesn't change (and so the hash remains the same), in other scenarios it might.

 Once the ``conversion_map`` is defined, the actual conversion is done as before: